 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first low tide was at 3:23 am and the next low tide at 5:57 pm.
-The first high tide was at 10:18 am and the next high tide will be at 11:40 pm.
+In the high tide and low tide chart, we can see that the first high tide will be at 3:30 am and the next high tide at 5:16 pm.
+The first low tide will be at 10:25 am and the next low tide at 10:53 pm.

 The lunar phase is a Waxing Gibbous.
-Today we had 8 hours and 26 minutes of sun.
-The solar transit was at 12:04 pm and the length of time the moon will be visible will be 12 hours and 4 minutes.
+Today we will have 13 hours and 31 minutes of sun.
+The solar transit will be at 1:12 pm and the length of time the moon will be visible will be 10 hours and 24 minutes.

-The tidal coefficient today is 55 (average). to end the day with a tidal coefficient of 56.
-The tide heights today are 2.3 ft, 9.2 ft, 2.3 ft and 5.6 ft.
+The tidal coefficient today is 108.
+With such a hight coefficient we will have big tides and the currents will also be very evident.
+At noon the tidal coefficient increases to 111 to end the day with a tidal coefficient of 113.
+The tide heights today are 7.9 ft, -1.0 ft, 8.5 ft and 3.3 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Keystone Harbor (Admiralty Head) which is of 9.8 ft and a minimum height of -3.3 ft.

-The solunar fishing calendar in Keystone Harbor (Admiralty Head) tells us that today is a good day for fishing, the fish activity forecast is high.
+The solunar fishing calendar in Keystone Harbor (Admiralty Head) tells us that today is an excellent day for fishing, the fish activity forecast is very high.
 Please, read more about solunar tables.
 The best times of day for fishing are:

-from 6:47 am to 8:47 am, very high activity Major period (moon down).
+from 6:18 am to 7:18 am, very high activity minor period (moonset).
 This period of high activity coincides with sunrise; therefore the sun will exercise more influence, resulting in an excellent time for fishing

 Tide timetable for Keystone Harbor (Admiralty Head).
 The times are generated in local time in Washington and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: